centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 </TabItem>
 </Tabs>

-Once the host created, you can configure some macros on the service to filter information by user.
+Once the host is created, you can configure some macros on the service to filter information by user.
 More info in the [Configuration](#Configuration) section.